 What's a main circuit breaker?

 A circuit breaker is the central component to your home's electrical system.
 It's an important safety device that limits the amount of power moving through the circuits.
 In modern homes, the breaker is located inside, usually in a basement, garage, or utility closet.
 It prevents overloads that could cause damage to your electrical system or start a fire.
-Knowing what your circuit breaker does and where to find it are two things every homeowner should know, especially in an emergency after severe weather damage.
+Our home insurance experts will tell you, knowing what your circuit breaker does, where to find it, and how to turn it off are three things every homeowner should know, especially in an emergency.